-We all take on different roles in everyday life.
+We all take on different social roles in everyday life.
 We are an employee at work, a father, mother, son, or daughter at home, a friend among our peers, and so on.

 It is but natural that often these roles might require us to perform actions that may conflict with those required by other roles.
 This is the role conflict theory.